Mic92/python-mpd2/doc/topics/commands.rst

     *URI* is always a single file or URL.

-    The returned value is the binary contents of the album art image.
+    The returned value is a dictionary containing the album art image in its ``'binary'`` entry.
 If the given URI is invalid, or the song does not have an album cover art file that MPD recognizes, a CommandError is thrown.
 .. function:: MPDClient.count(tag, needle[, ..., "group", grouptype])